TickerDB for Python.

 Install and call in seconds.

 One pip install, one import, one line to initialize.
-Every method returns a plain dictionary.
+Every method returns a dictionary with data and rate_limits.

 install